Blue-spotted salamander: Reproduction

+Interaction with unisexual populations and species

 Blue-spotted salamanders are known to be associated with unisexual (all-female) populations of ancient origin.
 The unisexual females often look like blue-spotted salamanders but have hybrid genomes and require sperm from a co-occurring, related species to fertilize their eggs and initiate development.
 In regions where Ambystoma laterale co-occurs with unisexual members of the Ambystoma complex, males can contribute sperm to support reproduction through kleptogenesis, a system in which hybrid females use the sperm to trigger egg development and can sometimes incorporate genetic material into their offspring.
 Usually the eggs then discard the sperm genome and develop asexually (i.e., gynogenesis, with premeiotic doubling); however, they may incorporate the genome from the sperm into the resulting offspring.
 Sperm incorporation commonly takes the form of genome addition (resulting in ploidy elevation in the offspring), or genome replacement, wherein one of the maternal genomes is discarded.
 This unique mode of reproduction has been termed kleptogenesis by Bogart and his colleagues.